 Lifestyle Changes for Brain Health

 Dr. Dale Bredesen is a world-renowned neurologist and New York Times best-selling author.
 He led a study observing 150 variables that impact brain function.
 Based on these results, he developed brain hacking techniques to support brain health and reverse cognitive decline in Alzheimer’s patients.
 Lifestyle has a big impact on brain health, according to Dr. Bredesen.
-Based on his research, he developed a PreCODE protocol to optimize brain health and defend against neurodegeneration through habits like cognitive assessments, a mildly ketogenic diet, and brain exercises.
+Based on his research, he developed the PreCODE protocol to optimize brain health and defend against neurodegeneration through habits like cognitive assessments, a mildly ketogenic diet, brain exercises, and proper supplementation.

 Dr. Bredesen isn’t the only one hacking the brain through healthy habits.
 In his discussion, How Neuroscience Can Hack Your Brain’s Potential, Stanford neuroscientist Dr. Andrew Huberman recommends his own regime of lifestyle habits to hack brain health: